 - Prime subscribers and younger generation members are Amazon’s most frequent customers.
 (Feedvisor, 2019)

 - Of the different demographic groups, Millennials spend double the amount that Baby Boomers do on Amazon. (hostsorter)

 - A whopping 65% of Amazon customers use computer devices to buy products.
 On the other hand, 26% use smartphones, 9% use tablets, and 1% use voice assistants.
 (Feedvisor, 2019)

 - In addition, 74% of consumers go to Amazon when they are ready to buy a product.
 On the contrary, 10% of consumers go to search engines, brand websites (5%), retailer websites (4%), and social media (1% ).
 (Feedvisor, 2019)

 - Interestingly, price (62%) is the biggest motivation for consumers selecting an Amazon Brand.
 Quality (23%) comes second followed by reviews (12%) and shipping (1%).
 (Feedvisor, 2019)

 Clearly, with its extensive reach, selling on Amazon is an irresistible opportunity.
 The size of the addressable audience is astounding.
 Even better, the amount of traffic recorded by Amazon gives you access to a significant pool of established customers.
 These statistics affirm that Amazon is a comprehensive traffic resource.
-Chiefly, Amazon is a reliable resource that has evolved to become an integral component of today’s customer broader shopping mindset.
+Chiefly, Amazon is a reliable resource that has evolved to become an integral component of customers’ broader shopping mindset.
 But that doesn’t mean selling on Amazon is straightforward.
-To reap maximum benefits, you need a leading e-commerce platform for small business and a well-orchestrated customer acquisition strategy.
+To reap maximum benefits, you need a leading eCommerce platform for small businesses and a well-orchestrated customer acquisition strategy.